-60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours Fulfills Core Elements: 7 9 11 12 18 19
+CIS 290: Microcomputer System Support 4 Credits Level II Prerequisites: 20 credit hours in the APMSS program 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours Fulfills Core Elements: 7 9 11 12 18 19

 This is the final course in the Microcomputer System Support program.
 Students gain problem solving skills, practice user training techniques, and consolidate knowledge required for serving as a Microcomputer Systems Support Technician.
-Students with equivalent work experience may contact the instructor for permission to waive the pre-requisite.
+Prerequisites will be checked on the first day of class.